 - Exhale slowly through your pursed lips.
 Count 6-8 seconds as you breathe out.

 Most people breathe wrong.
 When they take in a breath, their stomach contracts as they fill their lungs.
 That’s not the way we were created to breathe.
 The next time you get to see a baby lying on its back, watch him or her breathe.
 What do you notice?
 Their tummy rises as they inhale and sinks as they exhale.
 That’s because their diaphragm is doing its job the way it was meant to.
 Check out the diagram below to see what I mean.

 Bonus: This not only helps with breathing but also with pain control.
 Because of chronic pain, I go to a pain clinic.
 In physical therapy, this was the first thing they taught me.
-Pain perception and pain threshold are both affected by relaxation and the use of the diaphragmatic breathing technique.
+Pain perception and pain threshold are both affected by relaxation and the use of this diaphragmatic breathing technique.

 Positioning: Leaning Over

 Leaning over helps you to relax your shoulders and upper chest so that your diaphragm can expand opening up your lungs.
 There are several ways you can do this.